nyx-project/vyhub-documentation/docs/guide/adverts.md

 See `Chat Codes` [here](https://www.digminecraft.com/lists/color_list_pc.php).

+## Interval

+The interval is the time between two adverts.
+The interval can be change in the config file of the game integration.

 ## Prefix
 A prefix is printed before every line.
 The prefix can be changed in the config file of the game integration.